bgeorgieff/Webber-task-manager/README.md

 # Webber task-manager App

 Webber is a task manager app.
-It has the following features:
+With it's help users can perform the following actions:
 - Create Project Board;
 - Create Task
 - Assign Task
 - Color notification on task expiration (yellow and red)
-- Task Arhive
+- Task Archive

 ## How it works